liferay/liferay-docs/develop/tutorials/articles/05-mobile/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 Recall that an adapter class is required to fill each row with data.
 Entry List Screenlet's adapter class is almost identical to that of Guestbook List Screenlet.
-The only difference, besides working with `EntryModel` instead of `GuestbookModel`, is that it needs two variables: one for the entry, and one for the name of the person who left it.
+The only difference, besides working with `EntryModel` instead of `GuestbookModel`, is that it needs two variables: one for the entry and one for the name of the person who left it.
 In contrast, Guestbook List Screenlet's adapter class needed only one variable for the guestbook's name.